Kaunos: Hellenistic period and Roman rule

 After Alexander's death, Kaunos, due to its strategic location, was disputed among the Diadochi, changing hands between the Antigonus I Monophthalmus, Lysimachus, Demetrius I Poliorcetes and Ptolemies.

 In the early 2nd century BC, Rhodes bought Kaunos from Ptolemy's generals for 200 talents.
 Because of differences between the Hellenistic kingdoms, the Roman Republic was able to expand its influence in the area and annex a considerable number of Hellenistic kingdoms.

 The city remained reluctantly under Rhodian control until 167 BC.
 In 167 BC there was a revolt by Kaunos and a number of other cities in western Anatolia against Rhodes.
 As a result, Rome discharged Rhodes from its task.
 In 129 BC the Romans established the Province of Asia, which covered a large part of western Anatolia.
 Kaunos was near the edge of this province and was assigned to Lycia.

+Samaritans are attested in the town during the late Hellenistic period.
+Evidence includes an inscription dedicated by a Samaritan family; the father, Simon, is identified as originating from Shechem, while the other family members bear Greek names, including Dionysia and Cleopatra.

 In 88 BC Mithridates invaded the province, trying to curb further expansion by the Romans.
 The Kaunians teamed up with him and killed all the Roman inhabitants of their city.
 After the peace of 85 BC they were punished for this action by the Romans, who again put Kaunos under Rhodian administration.
 By the end of the 1st century BC, Kaunos was once again independent, although Dio Chrysostom suggests that the Rhodians later reestablished some form of control over the city.
 During Roman rule Kaunos became a prospering sea port.
 The amphitheater of the city was enlarged and Roman baths and a palaestra were built.
 The agora fountain was renovated and new temples arose.